kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 implementations to exercise their own discretion.
 However, regardless of the implementation's design choice, the implementation MUST be able to handle multiple cookies.

+For [gateway-initiated](#gateway-initiated-session-example) cookie-based or header-based session persistence, implementations MAY remove the Gateway-generated persistence cookie or header before forwarding the request to the selected backend.
+Backends should not rely on receiving a Gateway-generated persistence cookie or header.
+This does not affect the normal forwarding of application cookies or headers that are unrelated to Gateway-managed session persistence.

 ### Session Persistence Failure Behavior

 In a situation where session persistence is configured and the backend becomes unhealthy or is draining, this GEP doesn't